How Boosting the Performance of Your Contact Center Benefits Your Bottom Line

 - Being asked to supply the same information repeatedly (e.g., address or last four of their SSN)

-Obviously, if any of these things occur, the customer will not be happy but will also not be surprised.
+If any of these things occur, the customer won’t be happy but also, won’t be surprised.
 The result will be customer loyalty that ranges from highly negative to neutral (at best).
-This should not be an acceptable outcome for you or your customers.
+In conclusion, this should not be an acceptable outcome for you or your customers.

 By the way, this paradox holds true even if the customer has high expectations to begin with.
 If the customer expects a fast and efficient resolution to their issue and instead faces barriers, it will cost you dearly in terms of current goodwill and future revenue.
 Customers tend to grade on a curve and you need to find a way to not just supply good service but offer “better service than the customer is expecting”.
 To put this bluntly, okay service is not okay.

-Understand the expectations.
-To make upside revenue lemonade out of service failure lemons, you need to understand exactly what customers expect from your support team/systems and what they consider substandard vs. acceptable vs. superior service.
+To make revenue lemonade out of service failure lemons, you need to understand exactly what customers expect.
 Don’t just rely on industry standards or what the people at your contact center tell you — ask the people that really know — your customers.

 - Call drop rate/abandonment: How many customers hang up before navigating the menu?